-German clarinetist and saxophonist Susanne Ortner is equally conversant in jazz, klezmer, and classical music.
+New Orleans based German clarinetist and saxophonist, and composer Susanne Ortner is equally conversant in jazz, , and classical music, and various ethnic musics.

 The German Newspaper Augsburger Allgemeine states that she is “a musician par excellence, capable of moving you deeply“.
 Susanne is a graduate of the University of Augsburg.
 She previously taught German literature, language and music.

-Susanne is a serious researcher of Eastern European music, and offers Klezmer Workshops.
-Following an invitation by the University of Pittsburgh in 2006 she has been accompanying Pittsburgh area Holocaust Survivors at schools and Universities creating the musical framework for their stories.
+Following an invitation by the University of Pittsburgh in 2006 she accompanied Pittsburgh area Holocaust Survivors at schools and Universities creating the musical framework for their stories until her move to New Orleans in 2016.
 Besides master classes and lectures at the University of Pittsburgh, and Duquesne University, she instructed the klezmer band at the Agency for Jewish Learning, was the interim director of the Carpathian Ensemble at The University of Pittsburgh, and has been coaching the CMU/Hillel klezmer band.
-She currently holds an adjunct teaching position at Washington & Jefferson College.
-Susanne is the co-founder of the Three Rivers Klezmer Festival.
+She held an adjunct teaching position at Washington & Jefferson College.
+Susanne was the co-founder of the Three Rivers Klezmer Festival.
+During her years in Pittsburgh Susanne formed a duo with pianist Tom Roberts, performing “Hot World Chamber Music”.

-Susanne has arranged and composed music for many theatrical productions including “Mazel” by Amy Hartman, and “Our Class” by Tadeusz Slobozianek .
-She appears on several CDs, including “A Trip To America” and “Hot World Chamber Music” (Ortner-Roberts Duo), “A Tribute to Teenie Harris” (Manchester Craftsmen’s Guilde), “Khosn Kale Mazl-Tov” (Sing Your Soul), and has done book and film projects.
+Susanne has arranged and composed music for many theatrical productions including “Mazel” by Amy Hartman, ,“Our Class” by Tadeusz Slobozianek, and "Die Weihnachtsgeschichte" by The Augsburger Puppenkiste .
+She appears on several CDs, including “A Trip To America” and “Hot World Chamber Music” (Ortner-Roberts Duo), “A Tribute to Teenie Harris” (Manchester Craftsmen’s Guilde), “Khosn Kale Mazl-Tov” (Sing Your Soul), "Die Musik aus der Weihnachtsgeschichte" (Susanne Ortner quartet) and has done book and film projects.

 „Susanne Ortner […] enchanted with her almost unbelievable witchcraft on the clarinet“ Aichacher Nachrichten